exercism/elm/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 ## 2. Define an existing list

 Currently, you have a piece of paper listing the languages you want to learn: Elm, Clojure and Haskell.
-Define the `existingList` binding to represent this list.
+Define the `existingList` constant to represent this list.

 ```elm
 existingList